c0hen/c0hen/git-handbook.md

-master - the first branch created by default with git init, not special HEAD - the pointer to the branch you're currently on (have checked out) commit - an ID consisting of a SHA-1 checksum of all information of the commit.
+master - the first branch created by default with git init, not special HEAD - the pointer to the branch you're currently on (have checked out) commit - saved state with an ID consisting of a SHA-1 checksum of all information of the state.
 Immutable constant - repo breaks if this is changed.
-Git does not change history.
+Git does not change history unless forced. reference - a commit ID, label or tag

 ### Start or get a repository